Hi! OK... 1st things 1st... make yourself a cuppa, take a seat then have a read - it's worth it.

 Is SSL on all websites over-kill?

-Well, not for websites that require a customer to register/login (like subscription-based websites, eCommerce websites, booking websites) it’s definitely required but we do think it’s a bit over-kill for all websites with just an enquiry form and an admin login.
-But it’s best to be ‘safe’ than ‘sorry’ as they say, so if you’d like SSL installed please contact Kirsty (email@example.com) to sort it out for you.
+Well, not for websites that require a customer to register or login (like subscription-based websites, eCommerce websites, booking websites) as it’s definitely required but we do think it’s a bit over-kill for all websites with just an enquiry form and an admin login.
+But it’s best to be ‘safe’ than ‘sorry’ as they say, so if you’d like SSL installed please contact Kirsty (firstname.lastname@example.org) to sort it out for you.

 What's SSL and How Does It Work?